sushma9112006/autojudge/README.md

 An optional validation layer uses **Google Gemini** to check whether the input resembles a programming problem.

-* This step runs **before** the ML pipeline
+* Runs **before** the ML pipeline
-* It only filters clearly invalid inputs (e.g., greetings, random text)
+* Filters clearly invalid inputs (e.g., greetings, random text)
-* It **does not influence** difficulty classification or scoring
+* Does **not** influence difficulty classification or scoring

-If no API key is provided, the system runs fully offline using local models.
+If no API key is provided, the system runs fully offline.

 ### Getting a Gemini API Key